-The paid up equity share capital as on March 31, 2023 was ₹ 7.00 Crores, divided into 7,000,000 equity share of face value of Rs 10 each.
+The paid-up equity share capital as on March 31, 2024 was ₹ 7.00 Crores, divided into 7,000,000 equity share of face value of ₹10 each.

-i.
 Issue of Equity Shares with differential Rights/ Buy Back

-The Company neither issued equity shares with differential rights during the financial year 2022-23 nor bought back any of its shares during the year under review.
+The Company neither issued equity shares with differential rights during the financial year 2023-24 nor bought back any of its shares during the year under review.